CoolCoder0110/redislabb/README.md

-# redislabb
+# Redis labb
-Redis Lab using Python and Redis database
+Lab using Python and a Redis database

+Simon Niklasson

+The objective is to familiarize oneself with the usage of redis database.